rust-lang/rfcs/text/0000-range-get-and-convert-methods.md

 This feature would allow to:

-1. Easily know whether a value is within some range or not and such fact will never be able to be "forgotten" in the code as the `RangeValue` types make sure it is bound to the parent range and this is ensured at compile time.
+1. Easily know whether a value is within some range or not, and such fact will never be able to be "forgotten" in the code as the `RangeValue` types make sure it is bound to the parent range, and this is ensured at compile time.
 2. Easily map a value from one range to another range, preserving the relative position within the range.

 In the end, the feature brings:

-1. A new type `RangeValue` which defines a type bound to a range.
+1. A new type, `RangeValue`, which defines a type bound to a range.
-2. A new trait `GetRangeValue` implementors of which return a `RangeValue`.
+2. A new trait, `GetRangeValue`, implementors of which return a `RangeValue`.
-3. A new way to obtain a value from a range based on the `Option` type: when `Some` is returned, a value returned is guaranteed to lie within the range and it can't change.
+3. A new way to obtain a value from a range based on the `Option` type: when `Some` is returned, a value returned is guaranteed to lie within the range, and it can't change.
 As opposed to using the `contains()` method, this allows the developer to work with a type having a guarantee that this value can't be changed and lies within the scope of allowed values by the range, and this fact can't be